Police: ATF helps find 200+ pills, narcotics near Upstate school - NewsBreak

 FOX Carolina

-WARE SHOALS, S.C.
-(FOX Carolina) - The Ware Shoals Police Department said a suspect is in custody after allegedly shooting at a police car on Sunday night.
-According to Ware Shoals Police Chief Bryan Louis, an officer responded to a civil disturbance on Cobb Street and Riegel Avenue.
-Once they...
+Ware Shoals Police are an incident investigating where someone shot at a police car.
+Sunday night, an officer responded to a disturbance on Cobb Street and Riegel Avenue.

 FOX Carolina